UtrechtRiversEstuaries/course_GEO4-4436/course/general/about.md

 <subtitle> Python manual </subtitle>

-<contributors> *Jana Cox, Steven Weisscher, Harke Douma, Eise Nota, Maarten Kleinhans* </contributors>
+<contributors> *Jana Cox, Steven Weisscher, Harke Douma, Eise Nota, Abigail Hillen-Schiller, Maarten Kleinhans* </contributors>

-Version: August 2023
+Version: August 2024

 # Important course information

 -	This course consists of 4 practicals.
 The theory and assignments of the first 3 practicals are covered in this manual in separate chapters.
 Below you can find a short description of their content.

-	**First practical:** How to use the main features of Python (manipulation of arrays of data and use of script files) and starting with data analysis and visualisation.
+	**First practical:** How to use the main features of Python (manipulating arrays of data and using script files) and getting started with data analysis and visualisation.

-	**Second practical:** How to write more complex programs using tests and loops as well as how to create your own functions and use these in a script file to analyse data.
+	**Second practical:** How to write more complex programs using tests and loops, as well as how to create your own functions and use these in a script to analyse data.

 	**Third practical:** Introduction to the modelling of physical processes.
 During this practical you will build a simple morphodynamic model.